 India fascinates and captivates all that visit and those who dream of one day visiting, too.
-It’s another world and a land of a thousand colours.
+It’s another world and the land of a thousand colours.
 India is home to many majestic palaces, that ignite nostalgia for times gone by.
 Of course, the Taj Mahal springs to mind first, but instead let us discover some more hidden gems of Indian majesty.
 The dreamlike architecture of these palaces is sure to capture the imagination and inspire you to uncover the secrets held within their walls.

 Royal Palace of Mysore